 If you're familiar with productivity apps and task management tools (which I lump together as similar categories), you'll have heard of Trello.
 It's one of the simplest task management tools.
 And it's free.
 So it's widely used in personal and business situations.

-Todoist is another tool I use (and love) for notes and quick tasks.
+Todoist is another great “to do list” tool that I love for notes and quick tasks.
 It’s not perfect, and there are more sophisticated tools out there.
 But guess what?
 It does what it claims to do: makes task management easier.

 Use Alfred to speed up your workflow on a mac.
 It's a real timesaver and energy saver.